Article

 3. Diet

-The food you feed your baby will help her to build her immunity by providing micronutrients.
-Make sure your baby eats fruit and veggies as well as fish, meat, nuts, and whole grains – all of these contain vitamins and micronutrients needed for immunity.
+The food you feed your baby will help them build immunity by providing micronutrients.
+Make sure your baby eats healthy foods like fruit and veggies as well as fish, meat, nuts, and whole grains – all of these contain vitamins and micronutrients needed for immunity.

 4. Supplements

-If your baby is breastfed and has a wholesome diet once on solids, you don’t need to supplement her diet with vitamins.
-However, if she is a fussy eater (especially in the toddler years) it is worth taking a good multivitamin for babies and young children.
+If your baby is breastfed and has a wholesome diet once on solids, you don’t need to supplement their diet with vitamins.
+However, if they are a fussy eater (especially in the toddler years) it is worth taking a good multivitamin for babies and young children.
 Make sure it has high levels of Vitamin C and Zinc.
 Your pharmacist can guide you to the best choice.

 5. Vaccinations

-Without question, the most important boost of your baby’s immunity is inoculations against dangerous childhood illnesses.
-Follow the government schedule and be a responsible parent.
+Without question, the most important of the 7 ways to boost your baby’s immunity is inoculations against dangerous childhood illnesses.
+Follow the government schedule to ensure your baby’s vaccinations are up-to-date.

 6. Avoid germs

-Until your little one has had her vaccinations – especially in the first three months – try to avoid sick people and busy places, such as public transport, with your baby.
+Until your little one has had their vaccinations – especially in the first three months – try to avoid sick people and busy places, such as public transport, with your baby.

 7. Cleanliness

-While we do not want an over sterile world (this increases the risk of allergies), we do want to prevent the spread of germs, especially if we are in contact with sick people.
+While we do not want an overly sterile environment (this increases the risk of allergies), we do want to prevent the spread of germs, especially if we are in contact with sick people.
 The best way to do this is to regularly to wash your hands and sterilize your baby’s feeding equipment until 6 months of age.

 Meg faure